(CNN)Here's a look at the life of former South African President Thabo Mbeki.

 1997-2007 - President of the African National Congress.

 June 14, 1999-September 2008 - President of the Republic of South Africa.

 2000 - Publicly denies that HIV causes AIDS, alternately blames the disease on poverty and racism.

 2002-2003 - Chairman of the African Union.

 December 18, 2007 - Mbeki loses his bid for a third term as President of the African National Congress to Jacob Zuma, his former deputy president.
 Mbeki had dismissed Zuma from the post in 2005 after allegations of corruption and fraud.

 January 11, 2008 - African National Congress begins an investigation into Mbeki's administration, regarding possible wrongdoing committed in a multi-billion rand arms deal in 1999.
 Mbeki is later exonerated.

-July, 2008 - Mbeki tries to mediate peaceful solution to Zimbabwe's contested election.
+July 2008 - Mbeki tries to mediate a peaceful solution to Zimbabwe's contested election.
 He suggests the formation of a national unity government.

 September 21, 2008 - Announces his resignation as president during a televised address.

 March 2009 - Along with two other former African presidents, is appointed chair of the African Union High Implementation Panel, working to solve the crisis in Darfur, Sudan.